dagmawigezahegn/STIMS/docs/USER_GUIDE.md

    - Navigate to **Student Management > Student Academic Records**.
    - Enter the `studentId_No` and academic details (e.g., academic year, year, semester).
    - Click **Add Record** to calculate SGPA and CGPA.
-   - Select the record from the table and Click **Update Academic Records** for recalulating and updating records.
+   - Select the record from the table and Click **Update Academic Records** for recalculating and updating records.

 4. **View Student Profiles**:
    - Navigate to **Student Management > View Student Profiles**.